Reliefband Sport: Wearable Gamechanger For Motion Sickness Sufferers

 Features I’d Like To See

 Although I believe the Reliefband Sport to be an excellent consumer product, there are some improvements I’d like to see.
 First, I’d like to see a slightly longer USB charging cable.
 As I noted previously, the cable slipped off several times.
-Even more, I’d like to see a longer wristband, even though it’s designed to fit wrists size from 5.5 to 9.5 inches.
+I’d like to see a longer wristband, even though it’s designed to fit wrist sizes from 5.5 to 9.5 inches.

 Conclusion

 Despite some personal reservations, I highly recommend the wearable Reliefband Sport.
 On a scale between 1 and 10, I’d give it a 9+.
 Although I’ve been primarily a travel writer for several years, I’ve also published several tech reviews.
-And because some gadgets I’ve reviewed were, should I say clunkers, have turned down a like number of products.
+And because some gadgets I’ve reviewed were, should I say, clunkers, they have turned down several products.
 But thankfully, Reliefband Sport is one of those exceptions.
-It delivers its promise and has great value, especially given the incalculable benefits it can provide.
+It delivers its promise and has great value, especially given the valuable benefits it can provide.

 Related: What To See At The Academy Museum